-- 15.1 A suspension may occur if a player is ejected from a game for committing a personal foul with intentions to injure another player, as well as any player who verbally abuses an opponent, referee or league official. - 15.2 A referee has the authority to remove a player from the game, and if the player continues to harass the referee, he will be forced to leave the playing area.
-If the player refuses to do so, the referee has the authority to call the game and award a forfeited win to the opposing team. - 15.3 No fine will be given for any suspension. - 15.4 The league reserves the right to suspend a player for any violation.
+- 15.1 A suspension may occur if a player is ejected from a game for committing a personal foul with intent to injure another player, as well as any player who verbally abuses an opponent, referee, or league official. - 15.2 A referee has the authority to remove a player from the game, and if the player continues to harass the referee, they will be forced to leave the playing area.
+If the player refuses to do so, the referee has the authority to call the game and award a forfeited win to the opposing team.